kumina/redirectory/README.md

  * `gid` is just a global id, should be MAX(gid)+1
  * `domain` is the domain for which this rule counts, something like `example.com`
- * `order` is an integer denoting the order in which the paths should be matched, first one that matches, wins
+ * `ordering` is an integer denoting the order in which the paths should be matched, first one that matches, wins
  * `path` is the URI to match on, should always start with a `/`
  * `dest` is the destination to which a client should be redirected